fullstack-development/donat-pool-onchain/ErrorCodes.md

 914: Proposal deadline should not be changed during the Vote transaction
 915: Proposal applied field value should not be changed during the Vote transaction
 916: Should mint Vote receipt during the vote transaction

+## FeePool & FeePoolInfo
+1001: Input value must be the same as output value while adding a record to FeePoolInfo
+1002: FeePoolInfo verification token missed in transaction input while adding new record to datum